 This is not an argument about getting paid because the athlete plays a certain sport.
 They should be able to profit off of what the NCAA should not own: their name.
 Athletes should be allowed endorsement deals, collect prize money for post-season success, and collect income generated by their likeness.

 Sponsors And Endorsements

 College athletes are not allowed to sign endorsement deals with sponsors under the current NCAA format.
 The punishment for endorsing a product varies from case to case.
-In some instances, the athlete could be suspended for the first half of a contest, while others are barred from participation for multiple games.
-One way to pay college athletes is to allow such deals to take place.
+In some instances, the athlete could be suspended for the first half of a contest, while others are barred from participation in multiple games.
+One way we could be paying college athletes is to allow such deals to take place.
 There are so many opportunities for athletes to endorse a product, ranging from big names like Nike to Subaru.

 March Madness Is No Different

 Student-athletes who participate in the tournament miss at least one week of classes for their games.
 They can miss upwards of a month if they make a deep run into the Final Four or National Championship.

 The NCAA exploits the athletes by collecting on TV deals and make upwards of tens of billions of dollars.
 Since 2005, advertising has generated $7.5 billion for March Madness and the NCAA and only the NFL playoffs generated more money off of advertising in 2014 (around $1.3 million).
 All of this profit and the NCAA is unable to give a small percentage to the athletes who cannot afford to eat, whether or not they even have time.
 Create a tiered system of payment where participants get a certain amount and it increases as the team progresses.
 The coaches receive bonuses, why can’t the players?